ESTABLISHMENT OF PARENTAGE

 enforcement, and the adjudicated father is later excluded by CSS-facilitated or

-privately-obtained genetic tests, follow the procedures for Paternity
+privately-obtained genetic tests, follow the procedures for outlined in policy.

 NOTE: Although a presumed father may present genetic test results